 Our Crisis Cafe has been extended to run every Tuesday, Wednesday and Thursday between 12:00pm-11:00pm.
 There are Mind workers and NHS staff available to chat with any troubles you may be experiencing.
 This is a drop-in service so no appointment is necessary.
 Due to social distancing measures we are limiting the amount of people in at one time, so there is a chance you may have to wait outside until a member of staff is free.

-We are beginning to accept referrals for the following courses, we will be trialling some online and some face-to-face.
+We are accepting referrals for the following online courses.
 If you are interested in applying for any of these courses, you can fill in a referral form (found under the ‘contact us’ section of the website):

-Our therapeutic groups such as art and sewing are still on hold for the time being but we hope to get them up and running as soon as we feel it is safe to do so.
+Our therapeutic groups such as art and sewing are still on hold for the time being.

 We are still continuing to offer telephone support Monday-Friday 9:00am-4:30pm so if you would like to chat with us about what support we can offer, please don’t hesitate in contacting us on 01536 523216.